garrandall/popular-music-data/tracks/who-dat-j--cole.md

 I ain't hatin though
 Cuz Now a nigga hot enough to
 fuck with one of satin's hoes.
-& She cant tell the difference.
+& She can't tell the difference.
 I been through hell conditions.
 Wishin for air conditions
 feelin God was never listenin.